hampeG/laundrybuddy/README.md

-# Laundry Buddy :tshirt: :laundry:
+# LaundryBuddy :tshirt:

-Welcome to Laundry Buddy, developed by Team Laundry Buddy as part of our university project.
+Welcome to LaundryBuddy, developed by Team LaundryBuddy as part of our university project.
 This web application is designed to streamline the laundry booking process for apartment residents, allowing them to book slots for laundry machines efficiently and manage their bookings seamlessly.

 ## Features :sparkles: